SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/weaver_code_anatomy.md

 ## Interview order
 Controls the order in which your screens are shown.

-There is a block with the id of `main_order_<name-of-your-interview-here>` that is directly after this block.
-You shouldn't have to change this code unless you are 🚧 combining multiple interviews together 🚧.

 The full interview order block will look something like this.
 We'll go over each line individually below.